Gruntfuggly/todo-tree/README.md

 **todo-tree.filtering.useBuiltInExcludes** ('false')
 Set this to true to include the built in file excludes setting.

+**todo-tree.filtering.ignoreGitSubmodules** ('false')
+If true, any subfolders containing a .git file will be ignored when searching.

 **todo-tree.highlights.highlightDelay** (`500`)
 The delay before highlighting (milliseconds).